harness/developer-hub/release-notes/continuous-error-tracking.md

 - Various dependencies were upgraded to prevent security issues.
 (CET-1571)

-- Starting with this release, the default time period on the Events Summary page has been adjusted to one hour.
+- The default time period on the Events Summary page has been adjusted to one hour.
 (CET-1576)

 ### Early access features